urban-wombat/flattables/README.md

 * FlatTables generates the FlatBuffers schema is auto-generated.
   All you need to do is write a very simple self-describing gotables data file (sample below).
-  This means normalising your objects to one or more tables (tabular tables).
+  This means normalising your objects to one or more tables (tabular tables, not FlatBuffers tables).

+  FlatBuffers and FlatTables use 'table' in a slightly different sense, but if you see them as tabular tables, it makes sense.

 * FlatBuffers utility `flatc` generates Go code to write (and read) data conforming to the FlatBuffers schema.

 * FlatTables generates Go code to write gotables formatted data to a FlatBuffers []byte array.

-* FlatTables genrates Go code to test that data has been written to FlatBuffers correctly.
+* FlatTables generates Go code to test that data has been written to FlatBuffers correctly.

 * The read step is VERY fast.
 There is no additional code between you and the auto-generated FlatBuffers code.
-  [The read step at this stage is read-only.
-This may improve.]
+  (Note: the read step at this stage is read-only.
+This may improve.)

 * You write only your own code to call these auto-generated methods, and denormalise the data from tabular to your prefered data structures.

-## FlatTables uses a subset of Google FlatBuffers as a binary format for gotables Table objects.
+* FlatTables uses a subset of Google FlatBuffers as a binary format for gotables Table objects.

 * FlatTables is general purpose because it consists of tables, and your own data is probably capable of being normalised (in Ted Codd, C J Date fashion) to one or more tables ready for transmission and re-assembly at the receiving end.

-* You don't HAVE to use gotables data to write to a FlatBuffers []byte array.
-Once you have followed the simple steps (described below) to generate the schema and code, you can take guidance from the generated code (pretty much copy and paste) to write directly from your data objects to FlatBuffers.
+* You don't HAVE to use gotables data format to write to a FlatBuffers []byte array.
+Once you have followed the simple steps (described below) to generate the schema and code, you can take guidance from the generated code to write directly from your data objects to FlatBuffers.
 Perhaps use gotables during initial development, and write directly to FlatBuffers later for the highest possible speeds.

 ## How the flattables_sample repository was auto-generated